fallenbeck/passwd_check.py/README.md

   -h HOST, --host HOST  host/ip to connect
-  -p PORT, --port PORT  port to connect (default: 22) -q, --quiet           do not print anything to stdout -u USERNAME, --user USERNAME
+  -p PORT, --port PORT  port to connect (default: 22) -q, --quiet           do not print anything to stdout -u USER, --user USER  specify username to connect with (username will not be
-                        specify username to connect with (username will not be parsed from input file)
+                        parsed from input file)
   -v, --verbose         verbosity (WARNING: when using -vv or greater logging
                         output will contain passwords!)